Unfortunately, there is one insect that just loves to ruin the days spent enjoying this amazing season – mosquitoes!

 This may not be 100% accurate as we haven’t asked any mosquitoes what their favorite film is, but like Jennifer Grey and Patrick Swayze in the hit film from the 80s mosquitoes have their own unique dance.

-It has been discovered that before mating mosquitoes engaged in a sort of dance which involves beating their wings in a call-and-response type of manner.
+It has been discovered that before mating mosquitoes engaged in a sort of dance that involves beating their wings in a call-and-response type of manner.
 Amazing right?!

 5. Mosquitoes love CO₂